Walt Disney : Disney Stores Headed to 25 Target Locations | MarketScreener

 Still, malls continue to struggle with foot traffic and store closures.
 The national mall vacancy rate was 9.3% this quarter at the end of the second quarter, up from 8.6% a year earlier, according to real-estate research firm REIS Inc.

-The Target shops are set to open around the same time when products tied to the upcoming Disney films "Frozen 2" and "Star Wars: The Rise of Skywalker" will hit shelves.
+The Target shops are set to open around the same time when products tied to the coming Disney films "Frozen 2" and "Star Wars: The Rise of Skywalker" will hit shelves.

 The companies declined to say how much revenue they expect to generate from this partnership.